Hallermann–Streiff syndrome

-Hallermann–Streiff syndrome is a congenital disorder that affects growth, cranial development, hair-growth, and dental development.
+Hallermann–Streiff syndrome is a congenital disorder that affects the eyes, general growth, cranial development, hair-growth, and dental development.
 There are fewer than 200 people with the syndrome worldwide.
 One notable organization that is supporting people with Hallermann–Streiff syndrome is the Germany-based "Schattenkinder e.V".

 Presentation

 Patients with this syndrome are shorter than the average person and may not develop hair in many places, including in the facial, leg and pubic areas.
 Patients also have eye problems including reduced eye size, bilateral cataracts and glaucoma.
 The syndrome can be associated with sleep apnea.
 The physical characteristics of the syndrome can result in difficult intubation by medical professionals.
 Intelligence is usually normal.

 Cause

-The genetic cause of Hallermann–Streiff syndrome has not been conclusively determined.
-It is most likely due to a de novo mutation, and it may be associated with the GJA1 gene.
+This syndrome is hypothesized to be caused by a de novo mutation in the GJA1 gene which encodes the connexin 43 protein.
+Further studies are needed to confirm or deny the role of connexin proteins in this disorder.

 Diagnosis

 Diagnosis is based on the physical characteristics and symptoms.
-There is no established clinical genetic testing for Hallermann–Streiff syndrome, however some laboratories offer research genetic testing for the condition.